Military ranks of Panama

 The Military ranks of Panama are the ranks used by the Panamanian Public Forces, which have some warfare capabilities.
-Panama abolished its army in 1990, which was confirmed by an unanimous parliamentary vote for constitutional change in 1994.
+Panama abolished its army in 1990, which was confirmed by a unanimous parliamentary vote for constitutional change in 1994.

 Current paramilitary ranks

 Commissioned officer ranks

 The rank insignia for commissioned officers.

 Other ranks

 The rank insignia for non-commissioned officers enlisted personnel.

 Historic ranks

 Between 1968 and 1989, the Panama Defense Forces used these military ranks.

 Commissioned officer ranks

 The rank insignia for Commissioned officers.

 Other ranks

 The rank insignia for Non-commissioned officers and enlisted personnel.